-It was the beginning of May and I can still recall the sound of running footsteps on the stairs of my apartment building.
+Years ago, I was living in Paris when there was a knock on the door followed by the sound of running footsteps.
 Opening the door, I discovered a basket of tiny white flowers on my doorstep.
-This was Paris in the 1980s, and I had just received my first brin de muguet.
-The sweet-smelling blooms were none other than lily of the valley; a flower exchanged each year in France on the first of May.
+Little did I know, I had just received a gift of lilies of the valley, a flower exchanged each year in France on the first of May.

-In France, lily of the valley (commonly know as muguet in French) has been given as a gift for centuries.
-Legend has it that the custom began in the mid 16th century when on May 1, 1561, King Charles IX received a sprig of the tiny flower as a token of good luck.
-He so liked the idea that he decided to start a tradition.
-From that day on, he presented bouquets of lilies of the valley to each of the ladies of his court on the first of May.
-The Fête du Muguet (Lily of the Valley Day) was born.
+In France, lily of the valley (or muguet in French) has been given as a gift for centuries.
+Legend has it that the custom began on May 1, 1561 when King Charles IX received a sprig of the tiny flower as a token of good luck.

 Portrait of King Charles IX

-An old legend tells of how the first lily of the valley was in love with a nightingale.
-Every night the nightingale would come to the garden to sing.
-Being shy, the lily of the valley hid herself from the nightingale.
-In time, the bird grew lonely and flew away.
+Legend tells that the very first lily of the valley was in love with a nightingale.
+Every night, the nightingale would come to her garden to sing.
+However, the lily of the valley was shy and hid herself from the bird.
+So eventually he grew lonely and flew away.

 Alone in the garden, the lily of the valley waited in vain for the nightingale to return.
-She eventually grew so sad that she stopped blooming.
-She resumed flowering only when the nightingale reappeared in May, restoring her happiness.
+Eventually, she grew so sad that she stopped blooming.
+She started flowering again only after the nightingale reappeared (in May) and her happiness was restored.

-In the early 20th century in France, it was customary for men to give bouquets of lilies of the valley as tokens of affection.
+In early 20th century France, men often gave bouquets of lilies of the valley as tokens of affection.
 They presented their gifts, in accordance with tradition, on the first of May.
-In their absence, the men sent romantic postcards with elaborate drawings of the flower accompanied by wishes of good luck.
-The ritual of sending Fête du Muguet cards is still practiced today.
+In their absence, they sent romantic postcards featuring pictures of the flower accompanied by wishes of good luck.
+French people still practice the card-sending ritual today.

 A vintage Fête du Muguet card

-Lilies of the valley are indigenous to temperate Eurasian climates and are believed to have originated in Japan.
-Spreading by tiny rhizomes underground, they naturalize quickly and can become invasive in gardens.
-Unless you’re up to digging out their roots to control them, it’s best to plant the flowers in their native woodland or in a contained area in the yard.
-Lilies of the valley prefer shade and moist, well-drained loamy soil and will lose their color, even browning, when planted in full sun.
+Easy-to-grow lilies of the valley are indigenous to temperate climates.
+Spreading by tiny rhizomes underground, they naturalize easily and can quickly become invasive.
+Unless you’re up for continually digging them out to control them, it’s best to plant the flowers in their native woodland or in a contained area in the yard.

-Unimpeded, lily of the valley wills spread rapidly, but that’s not the only drawback.
-All parts of the plant are considered poisonous if ingested.
-When handling the plants, it’s best to wear gloves to prevent any residue from being transmitted to food.
+Finally, you may be surprised to learn that all parts of the lily of the valley are toxic if eaten.
+So when handling the flowers, it’s best to wear gloves to prevent any residue from being transmitted to food.
 Symptoms of lily of the valley poisoning include stomachache and blurred vision.